MEC Newt Suit - Children

 - DWR finish for maximum waterproofing.

-- Seams are fully taped, so rain can't work in through the seams.
+- Seams are fully taped throughout, so rain can't work in through the seams.

-- Full coverage without gaps or places to become untucked.
+- Provides full coverage without gaps and places to become untucked.

 - 2 water-resistant Uretek coated front zips open to the waist, making it relatively easy to get on and off.